-The Regulations come into operation on .
-Regulation 1 provides for the citation, commencement and transitional provisions of the Regulations, while regulation 2 provides for general interpretation.
+The Regulations come into operation on 1st April 2014.

+Regulation 1 provides for the citation, and commencement of the Regulations, while regulation 2 provides for general interpretation.

-Regulations 3 to 12 provides for minimum standards applicable to gas conveyors or gas suppliers with regards to meter disputes, meter mix-ups, pre-payment meters, appointments, supply restoration, reinstatement of customer's premises, connections, notice of planned interruption, responding to complaints and charges and payments.
+Regulations 3 to 12 provide for minimum standards applicable to gas conveyors or gas suppliers with regard to meter disputes, meter mix-ups, pre-payment meters, appointments, supply restoration, re-instatement of customer's premises, connections, notice of planned interruption, responding to complaints and charges and payments.